-We publish a separate document, on the careers page of our website, as to how Bolder Academy meets each of these Gatsby benchmark criteria.
+We publish a separate document, on the careers page of our website, which describes how Bolder Academy meets each of the Gatsby benchmark criteria.

-A stable careers programme Every school and college should have an embedded programme ofcareer education and guidance that is known and understood by students, parents, teachers, governors and employers.
-Every school should have a stable, structured careers programme that has the explicit backingof the senior management team, and has an identified and appropriately trained person responsible for it.
+T 1 A stable careers programme Every school and college should have an embedded programme of career education and guidance that is known and understood by students, parents, teachers, governors and employers.
+Every school should have a stable, structured careers programme that has the explicit backing of the senior management team and has an identified and appropriately trained person responsible for it.
 The careers programme should be published on the school's website in a way that enables pupils, parents, teachers and employers to access and understand it.
-Learning from career and labourmarket information Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
+Learning from career and labour market information Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information.
-By the age of 14, all pupils should have accessed and used information about career paths and thelabour market to inform their own decisions on study options.
-Parents should be encouraged to access and use information about labour markets and future study options to inform their support to their children.
+By the age of 14, all pupils should have accessed and used information about career paths and the labour market to inform their own decisions on study options.
+Parents should be encouraged to access and use information about labour markets and future study options to inform how they support their children.
 Addressing the needs of each student Students have different career guidance needs at different stages.
 Opportunities for advice and support need to be tailored to the needs of each student.
 A school's careers programme should embed equality and diversity considerations throughout.
 A school's careers programme should actively seek to challenge stereotypical thinking and raise aspirations.
 Schools should keep systematic records of the individual advice given to each pupil, and subsequent agreed decisions.
 All pupils should have access to these records to support their career development.
-Schools should collect and maintain accurate datafor each pupil on their education, training or employment destinations.
+Schools should collect and maintain accurate data for each pupil on their education, training or employment destinations.
 Addressing the needs of each student All teachers should link curriculum learning with careers.
-STEM subject teachers should highlight the relevance of STEM subjects fora wide range of future career paths.
-By the age of 14, every pupil should have had the opportunity to learn how the different STEM subjects help people to gain entry to, and be moreeffective workers within, a wide range of careers.
+STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
+By the age of 14, every pupil should have had the opportunity to learn how the different STEM subjects help people to gain entry to, and be more effective workers within, a wide range of careers.
 Encounters with employers Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
 Every year, from the age of 11, pupils should participate in at least one meaningful encounter